23 Jan 2023

 When I received the email, I was in a meeting for work, so wasn’t really concentrating.
 My wife always tells me I’m a lousy multitasker; turns out she’s right! 🙃

-So I absentmindedly clicked on the “Confirm” button and headed to the “Royal Mail” website, which looked like this (click to enlarge in new tab):
+So I absentmindedly clicked on the “Confirm” button and headed to the “Royal Mail” website, which looked like this (click to enlarge):

 All in all, a fairly good phishing site on the surface.
 But then I noticed that the merchant was listed as Amazon, and I didn’t order the watch from Amazon.